nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 Check out the [nebula-release-plugin GitHub page](https://github.com/nebula-plugins/nebula-release-plugin) for details on how to use it.

-### nebula-bintray-plugin
-The goal of this plugin is to remove much of the boilerplate required in using the existing [gradle-bintray-plugin](https://github.com/bintray/gradle-bintray-plugin).
-The goal is allow users to apply the plugin and publish to [Bintray](https://bintray.com/) with very little ceremony.

-Check out the [nebula-bintray-plugin page](https://github.com/nebula-plugins/nebula-bintray-plugin) for details on how to use it.

-### gradle-git-scm-plugin
-The goal of this plugin is to allow for the execution of [Git](https://git-scm.com/) commands from a Gradle build.

-Check out the [gradle-git-scm-plugin page](https://github.com/nebula-plugins/gradle-git-scm-plugin) for details on how to use it.

-### gradle-stash-plugin
-The goal of this plugin is to provide tasks that allow the management of a Git repository in a [Bitbucket server (formerly Stash)](https://www.atlassian.com/software/bitbucket/server).

-Check out the [gradle-stash-plugin GitHub page](https://github.com/nebula-plugins/gradle-stash-plugin) for details on how to use it.

 ## Miscellaneous
 The Nebula team has built a variety of additional miscellaneous plugins over time, each with a unique purpose.